Arisiar/YOLOv3_Tensorflow/README.md

 - **Anchor box**

-The direct prediction about width and height of the bounding boxes is a intuitive idea.
+The direct prediction about coordinates and dimensions of the bounding boxes is a intuitive idea.
 However, it might lead to unstable gradients during training.
 Instead, simply offset with the predefined bounding boxes is another useful method called anchors.

 ### Predictions